-Pipe a boarder of cookie butter frosting around the top edge of the cake.
+Pipe a border of cookie butter frosting around the top edge of the cake.

-Pipe a slightly larger boarder inside the cookie butter frosting boarder.
+Pipe a slightly larger border inside the cookie butter frosting border.

 Heat 1/4 cup of cookie butter for about 10 seconds, then drizzle in the center of the cake with a spoon.